Pastoral Care at Our Lady of Lourdes Parish

 How does one plan a funeral Mass?

-When a parishioner dies, a family member or the Funeral Director from the mortuary calls the parish office at 623-214-5180.
-Someone from the Pastoral Care Department arranges the funeral date and time based on availability and the preferences of the family.
+When a parishioner dies, a family member or the Funeral Director from the mortuary calls the parish office at 623-546-2767.
+A staff member, typically Whitney Lynch or Kaitlynn Eaton, arranges the funeral date and time based on availability and the preferences of the family.
 Whitney Lynch then meets with the family to plan the details of the funeral Mass including the selection of hymns and Scripture readings.
 During the funeral Mass a Parish Funeral Usher will be in attendance to help family and mortuary representatives.

 What bereavement services are available?